-On macOS X and Linux systems, and in the unlikely event the client software crashes, the client is able to write a core dump file.
+On Mac OS X and Linux systems, and in the unlikely event the Desktop App software crashes, the Desktop App is able to write a core dump file.
 Obtaining a core dump file can assist ownCloud Customer Support tremendously in the debugging process.

-To enable the writing of core dump files, you must define the OWNCLOUD_CORE_DUMP environment variable on the system.
+To enable the writing of core dump files, you must define the OWNCLOUD\CORE\DUMP environment variable on the system.